 In May 1980, the Dallas Inspirational Choir (DIC) was founded by Evangelist Rickie G. Rush.
 A phenomenal community choir of 150 people began what was unknowingly a springboard for things to come!
 DIC’s era ended in 1988 as plans for the Inspiring Body of Christ (IBOC) came to fruition among Pastor Rush and nine others.
 In the summer of 1990, IBOC was officially founded by Pastor Rush and 63 charter members who joined the vision.
 The first official church service was held on October 7, 1990, and over the next six months, IBOC’s membership grew to 450 members.
+Today, the church is one of the largest non-denominational megachurches in the Dallas area with over 15,000 church members.

 The greatest tragedy next to dying without God and without hope is to stand at the Judgement Day empty-handed having lived in a world full of sinners without winning one person to Christ.